-- Drizzle with flax seed oil to finish.
+- Drizzle with flaxseed oil to finish.

 - If you choose, Kale chips are delicious with this dish.

 Suggestion: The truth of the matter is what Beyonce really meant to say was “put an egg on it.”
 Putting an egg on anything elevates it to a whole new level.
-If I say to my family that we’re having salad for dinner I usually get the less than enthusiastic look.
+If I say to my family that we’re having salad for dinner I usually get a less than enthusiastic look.
 If I put a plate go hearty brown rice salad with a fried egg on top in front of them I’m the BEST Mom/Wife ever!
 Give it a try.
-Sorry it’s not pictured.
+Sorry, it’s not pictured.
 I was out of eggs this time so I was only average mom tonight.